Installing and Upgrading N1MM Logger+

 N1MM Logger+ has adopted the Windows convention for file locations, so you should be able to install program files in the default locations provided by the Installer.
 N1MM Logger+ is a 32-bit application which works equally well on either 32-bit or 64-bit versions of Windows.
 In 32-bit systems, the program files are installed at C:\Program Files\N1MM Logger+.
 In 64-bit versions of Windows, N1MM Logger+ program files are installed at C:\Program Files (x86)\N1MM Logger+.
 In both types of systems, all user and data files used by the program will be installed elsewhere, i.e. not in the same location as the program files.

 The user/data files must not be in the C:\Program Files or C:\Program Files (x86) path.
 By default, if you are not using a cloud backup system like OneDrive the user data files location will be on your hard drive in your Documents folder, in a sub-folder titled N1MM Logger+.
-We strongly recommend accepting the default locations, and installing for a single Windows logon.
+Unless you are using a cloud backup system like OneDrive, we recommend accepting the default locations, and installing for a single Windows logon.
 If you have to have more than one, your options are here.

 If you are using a cloud backup system like OneDrive, the user data files location must not be in the cloud or in a location that is automatically backed up to the cloud.
 In this situation the installation instructions must be modified; see the section below titled “N1MM Logger+ and OneDrive”.